keuperj/keuper-labs/index.md

 {% include section.html %}

 # Keuper Labs
 Joint research pages of the labs run by ***Margret Keuper and Janis Keuper***.
-We work on the intersections of **Machine Learning, Computer Vision and High Performance Computing**.
+We work on the intersections of **Machine Learning, Computer Vision, High Performance Computing and Geophysics**.

 {:.center}
 ### Under Construction